zearp/OptiHack/README.md

 These are the apps I use and have used in my journey so far.
 Some more essential than the others but all must have's on my installs.
 * [AppCleaner](https://freemacsoft.net/appcleaner/) - Easy way to remove apps including all their crud.
 Be sure to enable the *SmartDelete* function.
 * [Cog](https://github.com/kode54/Cog) - A lovely minimalist music player that has been around for a very long time.
+* [CotEditor](https://github.com/coteditor/CotEditor) - Fast and free editor with lots of features, dark mode and syntax highlighting.
 * [EFI Agent](https://github.com/headkaze/EFI-Agent/) - Using the command line to mount EFI folders is very 2019.
 * [Hackintool](https://github.com/headkaze/Hackintool) - My EDC.
 * [Hex Fiend](https://ridiculousfish.com/hexfiend/) - We all need a hex editor in our life.
-This is made my someone named Ridiculous Fish.
+This is made by someone named Ridiculous Fish.
 How can you say no to that?
-On top of that its very fast and capable and free.
+On top of that its very fast, capable and totally free.
 * [HWMonitor](https://bitbucket.org/RehabMan/os-x-fakesmc-kozlek/downloads/) - Hidden inside the FakeSMC zip file we find an old dog with tricks you still want to see from time to time.
 * [Intel Power Gadget](https://software.intel.com/en-us/articles/intel-power-gadget/) - More accurate cpu/gpu/pwr stats (see screenshots below).
 * [IOJones](https://github.com/acidanthera/IOJones) - Because IORegistryExplorer doesn't have dark mode.